 - The Hershey Company in the acquisition by its subsidiary, Hershey Netherlands B.V., of an 80 percent stake in Shanghai Golden Monkey Food Joint Stock Co., Ltd. (China);

 - KDDI Corporation, a telecommunications company, in its US$4 billion acquisition of a 37.8 percent stake in Jupiter Telecommunications Co., Ltd., a television, internet and telecommunications services operator.
 Both companies are located in Japan;

-- Marubeni Corporation in its US$5.3 billion acquisition of Gavilon Group LLC.
+- Marubeni Corporation in its US$2.7 billion (excluding debt) acquisition of Gavilon Group LLC.
 The deal will make Marubeni one of the world’s largest grain traders;

 - Morgan Stanley & Co.
 Incorporated in its sale of a 34 percent stake in China International Capital Corporation Limited to TPG Capital Corporation, Kohlberg Kravis Roberts & Co., L.P., Government of Singapore Investment Corporation and The Great Eastern Life Assurance Company Limited;

 - Sprint Nextel Corporation in its sale to Japan’s SoftBank Corp. of a 70 percent stake for US$20.1 billion.
 The deal is the largest-ever overseas acquisition by a Japanese company;

 - Stanley Black & Decker in its US$850 million all-cash acquisition of Infastech, a Hong Kong-based maker of engineered mechanical fasteners, from CVC Capital Partners and Standard Chartered Private Equity;